 My suggestion is to add up how many streams you want at once and multiply it by 5 and then double it.
 So if you want two HD streams at once that would be 10 Mbps down but I recommend doubling that and getting 20 Mbps down so you can stream and surf without issues.

 Again add up the number of streams you want at the same time.
-After you get that number multiply it by five and then take that number and multiply it by two.
+After you get that number multiply it by two.
 That should give you a good rule of thumb on what speed you need.
 (Remember many services limit the number of streams you can have at once.)

 What if you are still having buffering issues?

 If you are meeting our recommended speeds but are still seeing buffering and other streaming issues, we can help.
 Typically they are caused by issues in your home network or issues at the streaming service.
 Check out our guide on ways to fix buffering and other streaming issues for help.

 Fast Internet speeds are great!
 Just don’t break the bank paying for a faster speed than you need.

 Need cord cutting tech support?
 Join our new Cord Cutting Tech Support Facebook Group for help.